 Update

 The Update primitive is used for the update of the resource as well as the execution of a management procedure.
-The execution is performed using an Update primitive which without any content as the payload part of the primitive by addressing specific attribute to start the management procedure.
+The execution is performed using an Update primitive by addressing a specific attribute to start the management procedure (Refer Annex.
+D).
+If the Update primitive addresses both normal as well as executable attributes then it shall perform the execution after the update of normal attributes.

 Primitive specific operation after Recv-6.5 "Create/Update/Retrieve/Delete/Notify operation is performed" and before Recv-6.6 "Announce/De-announce the resource" if the originator is IN-AE.